-3.1.3 Identifying coastal regions of 'high' model to coastal-SOM-FFN agreement
+3.1.3 Identifying coastal regions of high model to coastal SOM-FFN agreement

-$Overall, the pCO_2 \ spatio-temporal analysis \ model-data \ evaluation \ shows \ that \ out \ of \ 45 \ MARCATS, \ 29 \ have \ an \ absolute \ bias \ for their \ annual \ mean < 20 \ \mu atm \ when \ MOM6-COBALT-coastal-SOM-FFN, \ MOM6-COBALT-SOCATv6 \ and \ coastal-SOM-FFN, \ and \ analy \$

-- 380 FFN-SOCATv6 are compared (Table S1).
-Together, these 29 MARCTAS represent 65 % of the global coastal ocean surface area.
-For the 11 MARCATS that are best covered by observations (MARCATS where > 50 % of the surface area is covered by SOCATv6 observations, Table S1), absolute biases for the annual mean are always < 20 μatm for the three product intercomparison, except in the Californian Current (M2), in the Baltic Sea (M18) and along the N-E Pacific (M1).
-The seasonal MOM6-COBALT against coastal-SOM-FFN evaluation also reveal that 39 of the 45 MARCATS have pCO2 seasonal - 385 amplitude biases < 20 μ atm and 34 MARCATS have a Pearson correlation coefficient > 0.5 (Table S2).
+Overall, the pCO_2 spatiotemporal analysis model-data evaluation shows that out of 45 MARCATS regions, 29 have an absolute bias for their annual mean < 20 μatm when MOM6-COBALT-coastal SOM-FFN, MOM6-COBALT-SOCATv6 and coastal SOM-FFN-SOCATv6 are compared (Table S1).
+Together, these 29 MARCATS regions represent 65 % of the global coastal ocean surface area.
+For the 11 MARCATS regions that are best covered by observations (MARCATS regions where > 50 % of the surface area is covered by SO-CATv6 observations, Table S1), absolute biases for the annual mean are always < 20 μatm for the three product intercomparison, except in the Californian Current (M2), in the Baltic Sea (M18) and along the NE Pacific (M1).
+The seasonal MOM6-COBALT against coastal SOM-FFN evaluation also reveals that 39 of the 45 MARCATS regions have pCO_2 seasonal amplitude biases < 20 μatm and that 34 MARCATS regions have a Pearson correlation coefficient > 0.5 (Table S2).

-Based on this evaluation, we attribute for each MARCATS a level of confidence on the model to coastal-SOM-FFN agreement ('high', 'medium' and 'low', Table 1 and Fig. 1a).
-Out of the 45 MARCATS, 25 are labeled with 'high' agreement, that is to say, they fulfil the following criteria regarding the annual mean and the seasonality (Table 1 and dotted MARCATS regions 390 in Fig. 1a): a bias $< 20 \,\mu$ atm in the annual mean pCO2 between MOM6-COBALT and coastal-SOM-FFN, a bias $< 20 \,\mu$ atm in the magnitude of the seasonal pCO2 cycle and a seasonal phase characterized by a Pearson correlation coefficient > 0.5.
-Note that these MARCATS but the Siberian (M43) and Antarctic (M45) shelves, the NE Pacific (M1), the Tropical E Atlantic (M23) and the Tropical W Indian (M26) also present an annual mean pCO_2 bias < 20 μatm in the MOM6-COBALT-SOCATv6 and coastal-SOM-FFN-SOCATv6 comparisons (Table S1).
-In addition, 7 'high' agreement MARCATS also show a data density 395 > 50 % (13 MARCATS if we lower the data coverage to > 30 %, Fig. 1a).
-These 7 MARCATS are located in contrasted coastal environments, i.e. 3 EBCs (Iberian (M19) and Moroccan (M22) upwellings and the Leeuwin Current, M33), 1 WBC (U.S. East Coast, M10), 1 Polar (Norwegian Basin, M16), 1 subpolar (NE Atlantic, M17) and 1 marginal sea (Gulf of Mexico, M9).
-These 7 'high' agreement MARCATS could also result from the very good correspondence on the data-model annual mean and seasonal patterns in environmental fields (Table S1 and Table S2 except M22, M33 and M9 for the nutrient phasing) and 400 are therefore excellent potential candidates for an analysis of the processes controlling the coastal pCO2 dynamics.
-6 additional MARCATS regions fulfil the criteria related to the seasonal pCO_2 evaluation while they fail to fulfil the annual mean pCO_2 bias threshold of 20 μatm.
-These 'medium' agreement regions (Table 1 and dashed regions in Fig. 1a) include 2 EBCs and N Greenland, M14) and 1 subpolar (NW Pacific, M42) shelves.
-The majority of marginal seas are systematically associated with large biases whether on the pCO2 or on the main environmental variables.
-These regions fulfill only one or no criteria regarding the pCO2 seasonality, and they are hence labeled as 'low' agreement (Table 1, Fig. 1a).
-Other 'low' agreement regions include 1 EBC (Peruvian upwelling Current, M4), 1 Indian (Bay of Bengal, M31), 2 tropical (Tropical E Pacific, M3 and SE Asia, M38), 2 subpolar (Sea of Labrador, M11 and New Zealand, M36) and 1 WBC (Brazilian Current, M6) margins.
+Based on this evaluation, we attribute for each MAR-CATS region a level of confidence in the model to coastal SOM-FFN agreement ("high", "medium" and "low"; see Table 1 and Fig. 1a).
+Out of the 45 MARCATS regions, 25 are labeled with high agreement, meaning that they fulfill the following criteria regarding the annual mean and the seasonality (Table 1 and dotted MARCATS regions in Fig. 1a): a bias $< 20 \,\mu$ atm in the annual mean pCO2 between MOM6-COBALT and coastal SOM-FFN, a bias < 20 μatm in the magnitude of the seasonal pCO_2 cycle, and a seasonal phase characterized by a Pearson correlation coefficient > 0.5.
+Note that the some MARCATS regions, i.e., the Siberian shelf (M43), the Antarctic shelf (M45), the NE Pacific (M1), the tropical E Atlantic (M23) and the tropical W Indian Ocean(M26), also present an annual mean pCO_2 bias < 20 μatm in the MOM6-COBALT-SOCATv6 and coastal SOM-FFN-SOCATv6 comparisons (Table S1).
+In addition, seven high-agreement MARCATS regions also show a data density > 50% (this comes to 13 MARCATS regions if we lower the data coverage to > 30 %, Fig. 1a).
+These 7 MARCATS regions are located in contrasted coastal environments, i.e., three EBCs (Iberian upwelling, M19; Moroccan upwelling, M22; and the Leeuwin Current, M33), one WBC (US East Coast, M10), one Polar region (Norwegian Basin, M16), one subpolar region (NE Atlantic, M17) and one marginal sea (Gulf of Mexico, M9).
+These seven high-agreement MARCATS regions could also result from the very good correspondence between the data-model annual mean and seasonal patterns in environmental fields (Table S1 and Table S2, except M22, M33 and M9 for the nutrient phasing) and are therefore excellent potential candidates for an analysis of the processes controlling the coastal pCO2 dynamics.
+A total of six additional MARCATS regions fulfill the criteria related to the seasonal pCO_2 evaluation, but they fail to fulfill the annual mean pCO_2 bias threshold of 20 μatm.
+These medium-agreement regions (Table 1 and dashed regions in Fig. 1a) include two EBCs (Californian Current, M2, and SW Africa, M24), one marginal sea (Sea of Okhotsk, M41), two polar regions (Canadian Archipelago, M13, and N Greenland, M14) and one subpolar region (NW Pacific, M42) shelves.
+The majority of marginal seas are systematically associated with large biases relating to either pCO_2 or the main environmental variables.
+These regions fulfill only one criterion (or none of them) regard-